 CHAPMAN Arthur Edwin

-With special thanks to Marika Pirie of Toronto Ontario Canada for the above postcard and taking time to e-mail me.
+Special thanks to Marika Pirie of Toronto Ontario Canada for the above postcard of the Oshawa Memorial Park Canada this from the 1940s.

 EDWARDS Stearne Tighe